archanabansal88/weather-app/README.md

 * user can push a button to toggle between Fahrenheit and Celsius.
 * user can type pincode to get the location and the current temperature of the location.

+## How to run the application Locally

+* clone/download the repository
+* open index.html on the browser